biowdl/QC/README.md

 # QC
-This repository contains the [Biowdl](https://github.com/biowdl) workflows usable for performing quality control preprocessing and reporting.
+This repository contains the [Biowdl](https://github.com/biowdl) workflow usable for performing quality control preprocessing and reporting.

 ## Documentation